Building Act 2004

 392Building consent authority not liable

-1. No civil proceedings may be brought against a building consent authority for anything done or omitted to be done in good faith in reliance on any of the following documents:
+1. No civil proceedings may be brought against a building consent authority for anything done or omitted to be done in good faith in reliance on any of the following documents or matters:

 2. an acceptable solution or a verification method: